padiac/padiac.github.io/notes/diffusion-delta-log-px-t-and-tweedies-formula-what-it-is-where-it-comes-from-why-it-matters.md

 $$\nabla_{x_t} \log p_t(x_t).$$

-This is the score at time $t$ - the nabla log p term - the direction pointing uphill in log-density of the noisy distribution.
+This is the score at time $t$ - the ∇log p term - the direction pointing uphill in log-density of the noisy distribution.
 It tells us how to move $x_t$ locally to increase probability under $p_t$, which is exactly the vector field an inference sampler needs.

 ---